ChrisDuffley/stationPlaylist/readme.md

 * Column presentation format for track and encoder items across StationPlaylist suite (including SAM encoder) is now based on SysListView32 list item format.
 * NVDA will now announce column information for tracks throughout SPL suite regardless of "report object description" setting in NVDA's object presentation settings panel.
 For best experience, leave this setting on.
 * In Studio's playlist viewer, custom column order and inclusion setting will affect how track columns are presented when using object navigation to move between tracks, including current navigator object announcement.
+* In encoders, encoder labels will be announced when performing object navigation commands in addition to pressing up or down arrow keys to move between encoders.
+* In encoders, in addition to Alt+NVDA+number row 0, pressing F12 will also open encoder settings dialog for the selected encoder.

 ## Version 20.10/20.09.2-LTS